okeeffed/developer-notes/manual/System-Design/Glossary.md

 ## Sharding/Partitioning

 Technique to break a big database into smaller parts.
 It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.

+### Partitioning Methods

+#### Horizontal Partitioning

+In this scheme, we put different rows into different tables.
+The key problem with this approach is that if the value whose range is used for sharding isn’t chosen carefully, then the partitioning scheme will lead to unbalanced servers.

+In the previous example, splitting location based on their zip codes assumes that places will be evenly distributed across the different zip codes.
+This assumption is not valid as there will be a lot of places in a thickly populated area like Manhattan as compared to its suburb cities.

+#### Vertical Partitioning

+In this scheme, we divide our data to store tables related to a specific feature in their own server.
+For example, if we are building Instagram like application - where we need to store data related to users, photos they upload, and people they follow - we can decide to place user profile information on one DB server, friend lists on another, and photos on a third server.
+Vertical partitioning is straightforward to implement and has a low impact on the application.

+The main problem with this approach is that if our application experiences additional growth, then it may be necessary to further partition a feature specific DB across various servers (e.g. it would not be possible for a single server to handle all the metadata queries for 10 billion photos by 140 million users).